harvard-nrg/executors/README.md

 executors/awsbatch/__init__.py
 ```

-Now, within this module you must create a new `Executor` class that extends
+Next, within this module, you must create a new `Executor` class that extends
 `executors.models.AbstractExecutor`

 ```python